 What Does it Mean to Have the “Strongest Magnet”?

-At it’s core, a magnet’s job is to capture and retain unwanted metals from your product stream.
+At its core, a magnet's job is to capture and retain unwanted metals from your product stream.
 What differentiates one magnetic tube from another?
 The answer is variations inside assembly such as raw material strength, protective coatings, wall thickness, size of the magnet material and size of pole pieces.
-These internal variations effect the circuit characteristics outside of the magnet, in what we refer to as the working area, which is where the product is moving through the magnetic field.
+These internal variations affect the circuit characteristics outside of the magnet, in what we refer to as the working area, which is where the product is moving through the magnetic field.

 Manufacturers have kept the conversation about magnetic tubes performance on the surface, or in the working area, which is where we conduct our testing with either pull or gauss testing.
-Let’s take a deeper dive behind the stainless to understand how these variations can effect overall magnet performance.
+Let’s take a deeper dive behind the stainless to understand how these variations can affect overall magnet performance.